heungjae/actifio/sky/Sky-POC.md

 - [ ] Follow steps in Actifio SKY for VMware installation Guide
 -----------------
 - [ ] Verify the correct Actifio Sky License for data capacity is provided (5TB, 10TB, 30TB & 50TB)

+**Sky - Adding additional network interface **

+Actifio Sky appliances that use 30 TB licenses and greater must use the VMXNET2 and VMXNET3 Ethernet adapters.
+These adapters enable 10GB performance.
+If Jumbo Frames are required, after the interface is added, click the NIC details tab and enable Jumbo Frames.